opensafely-core/ehrql/DEVELOPERS.md

 They then execute the resulting dataset definitions using both the SQLite query engine and the in-memory one, and check that the results are the same.

-The GHAs use a fixed seed and run only a small number of tests, to check that the infrastructure is basically working and avoid build flakiness due to finding new failure cases.
+The GHAs use a fixed seed and run 200 examples, which is enough to ensure that all nodes are covered.
+By default, tests run with `just test ...` or `pytest` use only 10 examples to check that the infrastructure is basically working and avoid build flakiness due to finding new failure cases.

 To get the benefit of the generative tests you need to run them at larger scale on your own dev box.